alexdebril/rss-atom-bundle/README.md

 This is the most common way if you want to add RssAtomBundle into an existing project.
 Edit compose.json and add the following line in the "require" section:

-    "debril/rss-atom-bundle": "0.4"
+    "debril/rss-atom-bundle": "~0.5"

 then, ask Composer to install it:

     composer.phar install

-Assuming that you want to install the 0.4 version.
+Assuming that you want to install the version 0.5 or later.
 Each version has its own tag, you may want to browse the versions list available on Packagist: https://packagist.org/packages/debril/rss-atom-bundle

 Fetching the repository